 I haven’t made crazy halloween cupcakes in years.
 I figured it was too corny for my big kids.
 So when my baby girl turned 10 last week, I decided to forgo her usual request for all things pink or purple and send in something ghoulish to celebrate with her class.

 I received those cute candy eyes from Wilton when I attended Camp Blogaway, as well as a pack of their fabulous new color dyes (no more gels for me!).
-I had a fun time coming up with these cute Halloween cupcakes.
+I had a fun time decorating halloween cupcakes.
 And the kids were super excited to see these not-so-traditional birthday cupcakes.

 Some cupcakes require more time and more frosting than others.
 I am a minimalist when it comes to decorating cakes and cupcakes.
 These are pretty simple to assemble.
 If you are using multiple colors, mix them up ahead of time.
 If you are using an assortment of decorating tips, have them, the bags and the couplers on hand and ready for action.

 Okay, these were my personal favorite.
 I love this particular tip (#233).
 The tip itself is flat with a bunch of itty bitty holes.
 It’s perfect for hair, grass, tiny worms or adding furry texture.

 To fill up the cupcake with fur, you work slowly from the outside and work to the center.
 You squeeze out the frosting and pull it up.
 Mix short hair with longer hair.
 Add a little curve or twist.
 Your hand will cramp after a few cupcakes, so give it a break and massage every 10 minutes.

 I didn’t do a mouth for my monsters.
 I liked them without a mouth, but feel free to add one to yours using black frosting.

 My favorite tip (#233) returned, but this time to play the role of grass.
 First, pipe out the grass.
 You don’t need to frost any grass in the center where your pumpkin will sit.
 You can find those pumpkin candies and use them if you prefer.